gwenzel/open-sir/README.md

 case that no lockdown would be taking place.

 ### Command line interface

-In the Pipenv shell, check that the installation was successful calling the CLI open-sir.py
+In the Pipenv shell, check that the installation was successful by calling the CLI:

 ```
 python open-sir.py -p '[0.95,0.38]' -i '[341555,445,0]' -t 6 > data.csv